JonathanMagnan/docs_travel/dapper-plus.net/pages/doc_v2/overview.md

 ## Conclusion

-As the first article in our Getting Started section, we've only just begun to explore the potential of Dapper Plus.
+In this overview, we've only just begun to explore the potential of Dapper Plus.
 We now understand more about how Dapper Plus relates to Dapper and how both libraries mutually benefit each other.

 We have seen a very basic scenario and observed that our library is so user-friendly that you can [download it](/download) and start using it right away.

-It's now time to continue getting started by exploring all our [Bulk Extensions Methods](#bulk-extensions-methods) and then all our **FREE** [Single Extensions Methods](/single-extensions-methods) to better understand how to utilize Dapper Plus effectively.
+It's now time to continue by learning the basic of Dapper Plus with our [Getting Started](getting-started) article.